 Like many of you, the team at M13 was asked to flatten the curve and went into mandatory work from home.
-As our recent remote work webinar described, not everyone is familiar with working from home and relying on group calls and video conferencing.
-Our team is accustomed to collaborating with distributed teammates — M13 is located in LA, NYC and SF — but it was an abrupt adjustment for the many of us used to hanging out in our Santa Monica bungalow five days a week, interacting and working with one another in real life.
+As our recent webinar on remote work described, not everyone is familiar with working from home and relying on group calls and video conferencing.
+Our team is accustomed to collaborating with distributed teammates—M13 is located in LA, NYC, and SF—but it was an abrupt adjustment for the many of us used to hanging out in our Santa Monica bungalow five days a week, interacting and working with one another in real life.

-With full transparency and in the spirit of community, below are a few practices we are trying out (some from the people team and others organically suggested by our teammates) to bridge the physical distance and make remote work work for us.
-Let us know what you think and what is working well with your teams.
+With full transparency and in the spirit of community, below are a few practices we’re trying out (some from the People team and others organically suggested by our teammates) to bridge the physical distance.
+Let us know what you think and what’s working well with your teams.

 On our second official day of WFH, our beloved Mission Control leader Marie had a birthday.
 We of course had to up the ante to ensure she felt celebrated and loved, so we all sang “Happy Birthday” over Zoom.
 We’ll spare you our collective tone deafness, but here’s a screenshot for proof.

-We also recognize that not everyone is used to working from home, and not everyone has an optimal WFH space, and many of us are now sharing our work space with multi-generational family and friends.
-We have equipped our team with tech accessories, tips and best practice guides, and are mindful to be respectful and give everyone the benefit of the doubt.
-We recognize and accept that our team needs to work in a way that is best for them, will need to take necessary breaks throughout the day, and should prioritize self-care.
+We also recognize that not everyone is used to working from home, not everyone has an optimal WFH space, and many of us are now sharing our work space with multigenerational family and friends.
+We’ve equipped our team with tech accessories, tips and best practice guides, and are mindful to be respectful and give everyone the benefit of the doubt.
+We recognize and accept that our team needs to work in a way that’s best for them, will need to take necessary breaks throughout the day, and should prioritize self-care.

-For more tips on working from home and managing remote teams, head over to our remote work webinar recap.
-And make sure you’re signed up for our newsletter to receive invitations to future webinars, many of which will be focused on this very topic!
+For more tips on working from home and managing remote teams, head over to our recap of our remote-work webinar.
+And make sure you sign up for our newsletter to receive invitations to future webinars, many of which will be focused on this very topic!